Trusted WordPress tutorials, when you need them most.

 Is WPML the right multilingual plugin for your WordPress website?

-WPML is a popular WordPress multilingual plugin that helps you translate content, taxonomies, custom fields, themes, plugins, and more.
-This means you can deliver content in many different languages using a single WordPress installation.
+First things first: WPML is a popular WordPress multilingual plugin that lets you deliver content in many different languages using a single WordPress installation.
+As someone who’s worked with international clients, I know the value of a seamless translation process – and WPML delivers.

 The WPML translation dashboard

-This allows them to show the right version of your content to people around the globe.
-For example, with WPML you can choose an SEO-friendly URL format for each language, and translate your page slugs, SEO titles, and meta descriptions into multiple languages.
+At WPBeginner, we’ve seen how this can be a game-changer when it comes to search engine optimization – allowing us to tailor our content for specific languages and regions.
+For example, you can easily configure an SEO-friendly URL format for each language, and translate your page slugs, SEO titles, and meta descriptions into multiple languages.

 WPML Review: Is It The Right Multilingual Plugin For You?